jlinton/marvell_efi_build/README.md

 # marvell_efi_build
 scripts to clone and build the marvell uefi firmware

+To checkout the marvell repo's do

+./build_cross_marvell setup_repo

+to build the image

+./build_cross_marvell

+The first time this is run if it can't find a aarch64 cross compiler it will attempt to use the fedora/dnf package manager to install a cross compiler and a few other dependencies.
+Right now those are:

+gcc-aarch64-linux-gnu
+git
+make
+dtc
+acpica-tools
+gcc
+g++
+binutils
+openssl-devel

 There is also a binary artifact built with the linaro gcc 6.2 cross compiler and a few bugs tweaked/fixed.